stevenuva/Eindproject-Minor-Programmeren/DESIGN.md

 #### CSS
 - Every visualization has its own css file
-- Main.css also exist for the main.html and overlapping css
+- Main.css also exist for the main.html and overlapping css (e.g. tooltip)

 ### D3 plugins and other libraries (for now)